What Are Management Reports and How to Create One

 - Strategic goals and objectives – start creating the report with the end in mind.
 Think about the reasons you need it, the key drivers of your business, your definition of success, and other data analysis questions.

-Once you have the answers, you’ll know how to set the performance indicators to monitor different aspects of the performance.
+Once you have the answers, you’ll know how to set the overall performance indicators to monitor different aspects of the performance.

 - Customer feedback – take this into consideration when making your report, as customer feedback will help you see what you are doing right or wrong.

-Organized and regular management monthly reports will ensure the strategy of your company stays on track.
+Organized and regular monthly management reports will ensure the strategy of your company stays on track.
 Here’s what they should include:

 - A branded cover page – to make your report look more professional, make sure you include the logo or seal of your organization.
 You can do this easily with Whatagraph as there are different customization options to make your report look on-brand.

 - Mission, vision, and values – these statements summarize your company’s strategy and reinforce its identity.

 - Table of contents – include it in the beginning to make it easier for everyone to find what they are looking for.
 Especially for internal use, it makes it easier to find the right KPIs and initiatives quickly.